 In accordance with Articles of Association, Al Meera's Board is currently composed of seven (7) members of whom Two (2) members are nominated by Qatar Holding L.L.C., from whom a Chairman is selected.
 The remaining five (5) Members are elected by way of a secret ballot involving the shareholders at the Annual General Assembly.

-Details of our distinguished Board members are included in Appendix 1:
+Details of our distinguished Board members are included in "Board members" section in Appendix 1:

 Board members (session 2019-2022)